Pollutants

 1.

-Dispose trash and recycling items in a waste or recycling receptacle.
+Keep a small litter bag in your car, and put items in the garbage can when you get home or visit a gas station.
 If it’s left lying around, it can blow away or fall to the ground and end up in stormwater.
 Common trash and litter pollutants include:

 • Food wrappers or packaging